japanoise/gomacs/HACKING.md

 Another way Gomacs is not like Kilo is in the drawing code.
 We actually delegate this to a library, [Termbox.](https://github.com/nsf/termbox-go) Termbox provides us with some drawing primitives, but it mostly leaves us on our own.
-The first few functions in main.go are to do with drawing the screen.
+Most of this functionality is in render.go.
+Some stuff is delegated to my library [termutil;](https://github.com/japanoise/termbox-util) this can be found in input.go, with a little in render.go and small parts scattered around the other files.

 Now, apart from these differences, a Kilo hacker will notice a lot of similarities.
 Buffers are a wrapper around a list of EditorRows.
 Each of these has a data field (the actual string from the file), a render string (what's shown on screen, determined from the data) and a highlighting data array (which helps the editor determine what colour to print strings in on screen).

-Syntax highlighting is nearly exactly the same as Kilo.
+Syntax highlighting is broadly similar to [Micro,](https://github.com/zyedidia/micro) Gomacs' other main parent (we even both share some code from [Godit,](https://github.com/nsf/godit) namely the suspend-on-Linux functionality).
+Syntax files live in the `syntax_files/` directory, but are built into bindata.go so that Gomacs will work without needing to install them anywhere.
+They are written in a simple yaml format.

 The undo struct is based at least in part on the one in [the suckless editor Sandy.](http://tools.suckless.org/sandy) However, most of the undo logic is custom.